HypeCheck

 "Clinically tested for nutrient absorption" Supported

-2025 RCT showed vitamin C and folate levels rose meaningfully after 90 days.
+2025 RCT showed meaningful increases in blood Vitamin C and Folate after 90 days.
+Study was randomized, double-blind, placebo-controlled.

 Ingredients